Paul St-Pierre Plamondon: 42nd Quebec Legislature

 In early 2022, he announced that he would be a candidate in the riding of Camille-Laurin, in Montreal.
-On election night, he defeated Coalition Avenir Québec MNA Richard Campeau, aided by the lack of a QS candidate in the riding.
+On election night, he defeated Coalition Avenir Québec MNA Richard Campeau, aided by the lack of a Québec solidaire candidate in the riding.

-During the 2022 Quebec general election, he and Gabriel Nadeau-Dubois from Québec solidaire (QS) faced some controversy for their use of the word nègre while they discussed academic freedom in schools and universities during a televised debate.
+During the 2022 Quebec general election, he and Gabriel Nadeau-Dubois from Québec solidaire faced some controversy for their use of the word nègre while they discussed academic freedom in schools and universities during a televised debate.
 The 2022 provincial election saw even further erosion and an unprecedented loss of support for the Parti Québécois.
 Not only did the party once again not form government or the official opposition, but it was reduced to its smallest-ever presence in the legislature, with only three seats won.
 The previous low was its second election, in 1973, where the party won six seats.
 The PQ lost its official party status and came in a distant fourth place.
 It won only 14 percent of the vote, its lowest ever.
 The movement of most voter support over to the CAQ and other nationalist parties put into question the party's relevance and its ability to survive in future.